 Essay paper based on the 12 world history topics.
-Answer two essay questions on two different topics.
+Students answer two essay questions on two different topics.

 Separate papers for each of the four regional options.
-For the selected region, answer three essay questions.
+For the selected region, students answer three essay questions.

 This component is internally assessed by the teacher and externally moderated by the IB at the end of the course.

 Historical investigation